Withdrawing From Classes FAQ

 How does withdrawing from all classes affect my federal financial aid?

-If you withdraw from some or all of your courses before April 12th, your federal financial aid may be affected.
+If you withdraw from all of your courses before Nov.
+7, your federal financial aid may be affected.
 The federal funds that are affected are listed below in the order of how they are affected:

 - Unsubsidized Stafford Loans